imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-friends.md

 In general, dreaming about friends should not necessarily be interpreted as something negative.
 Rather, it can offer you a positive view of your personality or serve as a warning to make changes that improve your social relationships.
 Dreams often reflect what you live, think, and feel, so it is important to pay attention to them.

 This article is merely informative.
-At Dream Insights we do not have the authority to make a diagnosis or recommend a treatment.
+At AnalyzeMyDream we do not have the authority to make a diagnosis or recommend a treatment.
 We invite you to consult a psychologist to discuss your particular case.

 ### Bibliography